benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/2-log-all/_index.en.md

 Event-driven architectures have three key components: event producers, event routers, and event consumers.
 A producer publishes an event to the router, which filters and pushes the events to consumers.
 Producer services and consumer services are decoupled, which allows them to be scaled, updated, and deployed independently.

-Events are ephemeral in nature, meaning that they are not stored when recieved.
+Events are ephemeral in nature, meaning that they are not stored when received.
 It's often useful to log events and their state for later inspection and playback.

 ## Creating the "Log All" rule